 While Abdul may have been more progressive in his thoughts, not everyone was.
 In Cairo my brother and I had coffee with a couple of local men, one of which was quick to share his distaste for local women embracing more modern styles.
 He sneered as he spoke about them wearing jeans and makeup, unhappily claiming that Egypt has changed too much in the past five years.
 I have to admit, his anger made me uncomfortable, and if he was that put off by the local women in Cairo wearing eyeliner and jeans, I can’t imagine how he would treat the women dressed in more revealing outfits.

-Needless to say, I felt good about choosing to go with a more conservative wardrobe for my visit.
+Needless to say, I felt good about my decision to go with a more conservative wardrobe for my visit.
 I didn’t end up covering my hair, but I never felt uncomfortable and even had a few positive comments from locals on my outfits.
 So, for any other women looking for inspiration on what to wear in Egypt to feel both comfortable and respectful, here’s what I recommend.

-T-Shirts over Tank Tops
+What to Pack for Egypt: T-Shirts over Tank Tops